Azure guidance for secure isolation

 Separation of tenant network traffic

 Virtual networks (VNets) provide isolation of network traffic between tenants as part of their fundamental design.
-A customer subscription can contain multiple logically isolated private networks, and include firewall, load balancing, and network address translation.
+Your Azure subscription can contain multiple logically isolated private networks, and include firewall, load balancing, and network address translation.
 Each VNet is isolated from other VNets by default.
-Multiple deployments inside the same subscription can be placed on the same VNet, and then communicate with each other through private IP addresses.
+Multiple deployments inside your subscription can be placed on the same VNet, and then communicate with each other through private IP addresses.

 Network access to VMs is limited by packet filtering at the network edge, at load balancers, and at the Host OS level.
-Customers can additionally configure their host firewalls to further limit connectivity, specifying for each listening port whether connections are accepted from the Internet or only from role instances within the same cloud service or VNet.
+You can additionally configure your host firewalls to further limit connectivity, specifying for each listening port whether connections are accepted from the Internet or only from role instances within the same cloud service or VNet.

 Azure provides network isolation for each deployment and enforces the following rules: